Harlan Ellison: I, Robot

-Shortly after the release of Star Wars (1977), Ben Roberts contacted Ellison to develop a script based on Isaac Asimov's I, Robot short story collection for Warner Bros.; Ellison and Asimov had been long-time friends, so Ellison may be presumed to have attached particular significance to the project.
+Shortly after the release of Star Wars (1977), Ben Roberts contacted Ellison to develop a script based on Isaac Asimov's I, Robot short story collection for Warner Bros.
 In a meeting with the Head of Production at Warner Bros., Robert Shapiro, Ellison concluded that Shapiro was commenting on the script without having read it and accused him of having the "intellectual and cranial capacity of an artichoke".
 Shortly afterwards, Ellison was dropped from the project.
 Without Ellison, the film came to a dead end, because subsequent scripts were unsatisfactory to potential directors.
 After a change in studio heads, Warner allowed Ellison's script to be serialized in Asimov's Science Fiction magazine and published in book form.
-The 2004 film I, Robot, starring Will Smith, has no connection to Ellison's script.
+The 2004 film I, Robot, starring Will Smith, has no connection to Ellison's screenplay.

 Allegations of assault on Charles Platt

 In 1985, Ellison allegedly publicly assaulted author, journalist and computer programmer Charles Platt at the Nebula Awards banquet.
 Platt did not pursue legal action against Ellison and the two men later signed a "non-aggression pact", promising never to discuss the incident again nor to have any contact with one another.
 Platt claims that Ellison often publicly boasted about the incident.